The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 ## Dungeons

 * Keep Grit active at all times.
 This multiplies all of your enmity generation by ten, allowing you to easily keep the attention of any enemies you damage.
 Entering a duty which syncs your level down will automatically toggle Grit off, so make sure the icon is present in your list of buffs before proceeding.
-* Make sure you establish hate on all targets.
+* Make sure you establish enmity on all targets.
 Even if there are only a couple targets present, or if one enemy needs to be singled out to kill first, don't be afraid to fire off a couple AoE actions to make sure you keep the attention of all enemies before switching to single-target.
 * Rotate through your defensive cooldowns.
 Large groups of "trash" mobs usually deal significantly more damage than bosses do, so don't be afraid to use all of your mitigation to get through a pull.
 In addition to Rampart, Shadow Wall, and The Blackest Night, remember that Reprisal and Arm's Length are also potent tools.
 The term "slow" in the description of Arm's Length means an attack speed reduction ("heavy" is a movement speed reduction), so it will inflict a significant debuff to all mobs which attack you.
 However, this is ineffective on almost all bosses.
 * Try to keep moving until you have gathered up all the enemies you wish to pull at once, and then stay in one spot until they are all dead.
 Many jobs have ground-targeted AoE abilities which will heal you or damage enemies and which cannot be moved after being placed.
 Players also regenerate HP and mana much more quickly while not in combat, so bringing stragglers over to the next group will impact your resource generation, which is especially dangerous for healers.
 * Don't be afraid to pull more than one group at once.
 Even in very low-level dungeons, your AoE damage output is quite high and can make up for any party members stuck with only single-target actions.
 Healing actions are also relatively strong at low levels, so it takes an extremely large group of enemies to outpace your healer's output.